Ha0Tang/LGGAN/README.md

 GestureGAN for cross-view image tranlation task.
 Given an image and some novel semantic maps, GestureGAN is able to generate the same scene but with different viewpoints.

-# LocalGlobalGAN for Cross-View Image Translation
+# Local and Global GAN (LGGAN) for Cross-View Image Translation

 ## LocalGlobalGAN Framework
 ![Framework](./imgs/LocalGlobalGAN_framework.jpg)